rss-holmes/blog/src/pages/playing-the-game-of-life/index.md

 Asymmetric opportunities usually have meaningful upside in a success case, and meaningful learning or development in a downside case, bringing with it a lot of optionality.
 So if we treat a loss as just another point which is generating options for us , we can significantly cap the downside risk of the bets we took.

+## Summing it up

-Armed with this knowledge if we are a bit judicious about how we play this game of life , we can significantly start reaping better rewards.Winning these asymmetric bets is all about the mindset
+Armed with this knowledge if we are a bit judicious about how we play this game of life , we can significantly start reaping better rewards.Winning in life is all about the mindset

 - Firstly we need to make peace with the fact that in life we don't need to win all the time or even many times, we need only a few wins.
 - Secondly we need to understand that the more the number or decisions/risks that we take, the more we load the odds in our favour for getting those significant wins.